Permissioned cloud-on-edge services for healthcare AI workloads

 - Edge-local execution reduces repeated high-volume clinical data transfer overhead.

-- No centralized clinical payload repository limits central storage growth pressure.
+- Tenant-local clinical payload handling limits central storage growth pressure.

 - Hybrid cloud components are scoped to coordination, governance, and observability.